jonthedev/jonthedev/README.md

 ---

-### Experience 🕵🏾

-Successfully helped start-ups such as Technology Catalogue to improve their software and speed up their development practices.

-Worked as a Front End Consultant for Dutch bank Van Lanschot Kempen and insurance company ANWB which resulted in the national award [WebsiteOfTheYear2022-ANWB](https://www.websitevhjaar.nl/past-winners/index.html) in the traffic category.

 ### What I'm passionate about 💪🏿

 I specialize in crafting maintainable, scalable software solutions to simplify our developers' workflows.
 By prioritizing clean architecture and reusable components, I aim to optimize productivity and foster collaboration.